merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ```

 {:.notice}
 Notice that one of the files above has a `.gz` suffix.
-The files could either be compressed or not, and the workflow will deal with that for you, so that you could keep your fasta files compressed and hence take less storage room on your machine.
+The files could either be compressed or not, and the workflow will deal with that for you, so that you could keep your FASTA files compressed and hence take less storage room on your machine.

 # Mock Data